BadMask121/mailgun-handler/README.md

 ## GET STARTED
 run `yarn` to install dependencies

+For saving the mailgun event dump we use firebase and you must update your service key in
+    `/function/services/storage/mailgun/firebase/receeve-service-account.json`

+To add other storage services add your code to
+    `function/services/storage/mailgun/`

+and then create a attach your provider which should inherit the `MailGunStorageClass` abstract   class to the `MailGunStorageService` code in
+    `function/services/storage/mailgun/index.ts` file

 ## Deployment
 Make sure to run test script with `yarn test` and make sure all test passed before deployment